r0kdu5t/mqtt_generic/README.md

 3) the data is then farmed off to a data logger or end point using MQTT.

-You must copy the config.h.sample file to config.h and edit your own variables for this to work.
+You must copy the CONFIG.h.sample file to CONFIG.h and edit your own variables for this to work.

 MQTT_SERVER - set this to the hostname or IP of your MQTT Broker